hypo69/hypo/docs/gemini/consultant/ru/utils/cursor_spinner.md

 """
 .. module:: src.utils.cursor_spinner
    :platform: Windows, Unix
-   :synopsis: Utility to display a spinning cursor in the console.
+   :synopsis: Utility to show a spinning cursor in the console.
 """
 import time
 import sys
-from src.logger import logger
+from src.logger import logger  # Import logger for error handling

+MODE = 'development'

+"""
+This module provides a utility to show a spinning cursor in the console to simulate a loading or waiting process.
+"""

 def spinning_cursor():
     """
-    Generates a sequence of spinning cursor characters (|/-\\).

-    Yields:
+    Generator for a spinning cursor that cycles through |, /, -, \\ symbols.

-        str: The next character in the sequence.
+    :return: The next symbol in the cursor sequence.
     """
     while True:
         for cursor in '|/-\\':